duffee/Astro-Constants/AUTHOR_NOTES.md

 The author keeps forgetting how to run dzil.

 * dzil build	- builds the module
+* dzil test		- tests the module
-* dzil dist	- builds a distribution for uploading
+* dzil release	- builds a distribution for uploading

+## Perl Critic

+Errors that appear on perlcritic and why the design ignores them

+### stern
+* use constant	- it's faster than other constant modules
+* unpack @_		- just because
+* Module does not end with "1;"	- it ends with a string.  that's just how I roll